QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ## Voting process

-If required, a vote among the Community Collab group can be called by a Manager.
+If required, a vote can be called by a Manager where the involved Collab communities are each constituents.
 A poll and an associated thread are created in an internal channel designated for that purpose, including as many details as possible.

-Each community gets a single vote representing its member.
+Each community gets a single vote.
 They are free to write their own process for determining their vote, but it must follow those rules:

 - This process must be democratic and give a voice to any community member who is able to join the Community Collab server under the Collaborator role.
 - Each eligible voter must have single, equal voting power.
-- The process can remove the voting power under some inactivity threshold.
+- The process can remove the voting power under some reasonable inactivity threshold.

 Once a community has decided their vote, one member can report their vote in the thread, mentioning the community name, and the option being voted for, with corresponding proof (such as a screenshot of an internal poll).